Generally, in most people, skin wounds heal in days or weeks.

 An ulcer develops when an open wound on the skin becomes contaminated with bacteria in the underlying tissues.
 It can be caused by a minor injury or an underlying disease that affects the veins of the legs.

 Leg ulcers are the most common type of venous ulcer and occur just above the ankle.

-Venous ulcers are often recurrent and may persist for weeks to years, the nature of these ulcers increases the risk of morbidity and mortality, and have a significant impact on the patient’s quality of life.
+Venous ulcers are often recurrent and may persist for weeks to years; the nature of these ulcers increases the risk of morbidity and mortality and significantly impacts the patient’s quality of life.

 - Edema: swollen ankles

-- Discoloration and darkening of the skin around the ulcer is observed
+- Discoloration and darkening of the skin around the ulcer are observed

 - The skin hardens around the ulcer